ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/optimize-measure/content_encryption.md

 ---
 formats:
   - websites
-$title: Implement client side premium content encryption
+$title: Implement client-side premium content encryption
 $titles:
-  teaser: Implement premium subscriber validation and content decryption on the client side.
+  teaser: Implement premium subscriber validation and content decryption on the client-side.
 $order: 10
 description: 'Solve content encryption issues by implementing premium subscriber validation and content decryption on the client side.
 With this solution, users with premium access will be able to decrypt content without needing to load a new page or wait for a backend to respond!'
 author: CrystalOnScript